kietdao1612/knboard/README.md

 ```

 The Django API is now accessible at `http://localhost:8000/api/`
-with the admin backend available at `http://localhost:8000/backdoor/`
+Note - the admin backend available at `http://localhost:8000/backdoor/`

 ### React